Advertisement

 With the same VYVANSE dose, mean steady-state exposure of dextroamphetamine was approximately 44% higher in pediatric patients ages 4 to 5 years compared to the pediatric patients ages 6 to 11 years.

-Growth Suppression: Growth should be monitored during treatment with stimulants, including VYVANSE, and pediatric patients who are not growing or gaining weight as expected may need to have their treatment interrupted [see Suppression of Growth as previously mentioned; Clinical Trials Experience under Adverse Reactions].
+Growth Suppression: Growth should be monitored during treatment with stimulants, including VYVANSE, and pediatric patients who are not growing or gaining weight as expected may need to have their treatment interrupted [see Long-Term Suppression of Growth in Pediatric Patients as previously mentioned; Clinical Trials Experience under Adverse Reactions].

 Juvenile Animal Data: Studies conducted in juvenile rats and dogs at clinically relevant doses showed growth suppression that partially or fully reversed in dogs and female rats but not in male rats after a four-week drug-free recovery period.